Weathercold/extra-logging/README.md

 - Fix log display order (vanilla issue);
 - Various other quality of life improvements.

+## Android Support

+Android support was dropped from version 2.1.0 onwards because I had to upgrade Clojure to 1.9.0+ which is broken on Android.
+You can still try to use an older version, though it's not guaranteed to work.

 ---

 [1]: Only after the mod is created though\